jborean93/PSOpenAD/docs/en-US/Get-OpenADObject.md

 Any attributes specified by this parameter will be added to the list above.
 Specify `*` to display all attributes that are set on the object.
-Any attributes on the object that do not have a value set will not be returned with `*`.
+Any attributes on the object that do not have a value set will not be returned with `*` unless they were also explicitly requested.
 These unset attributes must be explicitly defined for it to return on the output object.

 If there has been a successful connection to any LDAP server this option supports tab completion.